 Do you want to improve your sense of good health and wellbeing?

 Well, the results of a recent study suggest it may be as simple as spending more time outside in natural environments.

 However the western world can make this difficult.
 Our lives are more divorced from nature than ever before.
 So much so that we have become these wonderfully organic organisms now living in inorganic bliss.

 We sit on things we’ve developed for unsustainable periods of time.
 We willingly wear shoes that degrade the health and function of our feet.
 Stress is no longer fleeting, it’s just there.
-Our go to food and drink is rarely actual food and drink anymore.
+Our go-to food and drink are rarely actual food and drink anymore.
 We cower from the sun and move heaven and earth to avoid any meaningful changes in temperature.

 And if you keep an eye out there are a number of physical signs the modern world is taking a toll on you.

 So it’s interesting to read how beneficial exposure to nature can be.

 We Aren’t Outside in Nature Enough